Dulwich Prep & Senior

 Dulwich Prep & Senior (DPS), formerly known as Dulwich Prep London (2011–2024) and Dulwich College Preparatory School (1885–2011), is an independent school in Dulwich, south London, England for boys aged 2–16 years, with a co-educational Nursery.
-The current Headmaster is Louise Davidson.

-Early years (1885–1893)
+History

+1885—1893

-At the suggestion of the Master of Dulwich College, Thomas Mason opened Dulwich College Preparatory School (DCPS) for 13 pupils on 18th January 1885.
-Its original area was near where the Alleyn’s Head pub is currently.
-The school moved to its present site in 1893.
+At the suggestion of the Master of Dulwich College, Thomas Mason founded Dulwich College Preparatory School (DCPS) on 18 January 1885, initially enrolling 13 pupils.
+The school was originally situated near the site now occupied by the Alleyn’s Head pub.
+In 1893, it relocated to its present premises.

-In 1916, a house system was created for the school called tribes.
-Each one was named after a Native American tribe.
-They are:
+In 1916, the school introduced a house system, referred to as “tribes.”
+Each house was named after a Native American tribe and identified by a distinctive colour.
+The houses were as follows: